Researchers Made A Shark-Stalking Robot -- Then The Sharks Turned On It

-The REMUS (Remote Environmental Monitoring UnitS) — or “SharkCam,” as it was christened for its Discovery Channel Shark Week debut next week — is a torpedo-shaped vehicle with six cameras implanted to capture different angles.
-Once scientists attach an acoustic tag to the shark, which sends out sound pings, REMUS is able to follow those pings.
+The REMUS (Remote Environmental Monitoring UnitS) — or “SharkCam,” as it was christened for its Discovery Channel Shark Week debut next week — is a torpedo shaped vehicle with six cameras implanted to capture different angles.
+Once scientists attach a acoustic tag to the shark, which sends out sound pings, REMUS is able to follow those pings.

 This is REMUS SharkCam: